zcreativelabs/switzerland-dataviz-starter/README.md

 To stop the server type `ctrl-c`.
 Once your server is running you can navigate to [`localhost:3000`](http://localhost:3000).

-Open the directory in atom and start coding :)
+Open the directory in atom/vscode and start coding :)

 ## Helpers